DebugPointer

 Tmux is one of the "terminal multiplexer", it enables a number of terminals (or windows) to be accessed and controlled from a single terminal.
 It allows you to create a session on a remote box, run applications in that remote session, "detach" from the session, and re-"attach" when desired.
 It also has advanced features such as multiple windows and split views.
 Using tmux is recommend when running an interactive CLI program remotely.
 If you get disconnected from your session, you can re-attach as though nothing happened.

-Let's consider the default prefix for tmux, which is Ctrl-B and let's go over the commands below using the same.
+and let’s go over the commands below using the same.
 In case you want to change the prefix of tmux you can do it as well.

 Let's look at how to terminate a pane and window when you are inside a tmux window and from outside of tmux as well.